 Speaking of those handling improvements, the Chiron Pur Sport's negative camber has been increased by 2.5 degrees while those new Pilot Sport Cup 2R tires offer 10% more lateral grip.
 The Chiron already handles better than the Veyron did, so the company is really trying to make its cars more like the racers of the early 20th century that gave it such a prestigious name.
 Other enhancements include those magnesium wheels that reduce unsprung weight, while the massive rear wing improves downforce, offering 110 pounds more pressure at the Pur Sport's top speed of 218 mph than the regular Chiron.
 In addition, the spring rates have been stiffened by 65% up front and 33% at the rear, but Bugatti claims this doesn't compromise the ride thanks to a new adaptive damping system.
 Finally, a new drive mode called Sport+ gives you more leeway on dry surfaces before the traction and stability systems kick in, and Bugatti says that you can even get the car to drift around fast bends.
 Overall, the Pur Sport is meant to feel lighter, turn more quickly, and be more capable on twisty circuits.

-Since production will only start in the second half of 2020, COVID-19 allowing, no official EPA figures are available, but we expect them to remain the same as those of the regular Chiron, if not improve slightly.
-The base Chiron scores figures of 9/14/11 mpg on the city/highway/combined cycles and returns around 240 miles of range from its 22-gallon gas tank with mixed driving, so any improvement would be welcome, if unnoticed by those who can afford such a machine.
+As expected, the official EPA figures are in the same league as those of the regular Chiron, but a touch heavier.
+The base Chiron scores figures of 9/14/11 mpg on the city/highway/combined cycles and returns around 290 miles of range from its 26.4-gallon gas tank with mixed driving, while the Pur Sport returns 8/11/9 mpg, delivering no more than 238 miles with the same amount of fuel.
+Although this is very thirsty, it will likely go unnoticed by those who can afford such a machine.

 No official claims are made about cargo volume in hypercars - they rarely are - but you can likely expect the same two cubic feet of volume for a helmet and some racing overalls.